Writing a condolence message can be tough. What should you say? Or not say? How do you strike the right tone?

 - Keep in mind that while we can’t always know exactly how the person reading feels about your message, they will be grateful for any effort put into writing one.

 2. How to sign a (group) sympathy card

 - Use a pen with an ink color that contrasts with the envelope.
 This will make it easier to find in sorting piles later on.

 - Sign at the bottom right of the front side of the card, and then fold up towards yourself as though addressing an envelope (this way when people sign they’ll be able to see how much room is left).

-- Address your letter below where you signed, but don’t put any stamp or postmark information until after everyone has finished signing; sometimes cards can be changed at the very last minute.
+- Address your letter below where you signed, but don’t put on a stamp until after everyone has finished signing; sometimes cards can be changed at the very last minute.

 - Write the date of when you’re sending it below your name, and then put a line where people can sign their names